Metal–organic framework: Biological imaging and sensing

 Regarding the first point, nanoscale MOF (NMOF) synthesis has been mentioned in an earlier section.
 The latter obstacle addresses the limitation of the antenna effect.
 Smaller linkers tend to improve MOF stability, but have higher energy absorptions, predominantly in the ultraviolet (UV) and high-energy visible regions.
 A design strategy for MOFs with redshifted absorption properties has been accomplished by using large, chromophoric linkers.
 These linkers are often composed of polyaromatic species, leading to large pore sizes and thus decreased stability.
 To circumvent the use of large linkers, other methods are required to redshift the absorbance of the MOF so lower energy excitation sources can be used.
 Post-synthetic modification (PSM) is one promising strategy.
 Luo et al. introduced a new family of lanthanide MOFs with functionalized organic linkers.
 The MOFs, deemed MOF-1114, MOF-1115, MOF-1130, and MOF-1131, are composed of octahedral SBUs bridged by amino functionalized dicarboxylate linkers.
-The amino groups on the linkers served as sites for covalent PSM reactions with either salicylaldehyde or 3-hydroxynaphthalene-2-carboxyaldehyde.
+The amino groups on the linkers served as sites for covalent PSM reactions with either salicylaldehyde or 3-hydroxynaphthalene-2-carboxaldehyde.
 Both of these reactions extend the π-conjugation of the linker, causing a redshift in the absorbance wavelength from 450 nm to 650 nm.
 The authors also propose that this technique could be adapted to similar MOF systems and, by increasing pore volumes with increasing linker lengths, larger pi-conjugated reactants can be used to further redshift the absorption wavelengths.
 Biological imaging using MOFs has been realized by several groups, namely Foucault-Collet and co-workers.
 In 2013, they synthesized a NIR-emitting Yb3+-NMOF using phenylenevinylene dicarboxylate (PVDC) linkers.
-They were observed cellular uptake in both HeLa cells and NIH-3T3 cells using confocal, visible, and NIR spectroscopy.
+They observed cellular uptake in both HeLa cells and NIH-3T3 cells using confocal, visible, and NIR spectroscopy.
 Although low quantum yields persist in water and Hepes buffer solution, the luminescence intensity is still strong enough to image cellular uptake in both the visible and NIR regimes.

 Nuclear wasteform materials

-The development of new pathways for efficient nuclear waste administration is essential in wake of increased public concern about radioactive contamination, due to nuclear plant operation and nuclear weapon decommission.
-Synthesis of novel materials capable of selective actinide sequestration and separation is one of the current challenges acknowledged in the nuclear waste sector.
-Metal–organic frameworks (MOFs) are a promising class of materials to address this challenge due to their porosity, modularity, crystallinity, and tunability.
-We can use every building blocks of MOF structure for actinide incorporation.
-First, we can synthesise the MOF starting from actinide salts.
-In this case actinides go to the metal node.
-In addition, in terms of metal nodes we can do either metal nodes extension, or we can do cation exchange.
-Also we can use organic linkers and functionalize it with a groups capable of actinide uptake.
-And the last but not least, we can use porosity of MOFs to incorporate an contained guest molecules and trap them in a structure by installation of additional or capping linkers.